testcontainers/testcontainers-elixir/README.md

 ## Windows support

+### Testcontainers Desktop

+This is the supported way to use Testcontainers Elixir on Windows.
+Download Testcontainers Desktop, install it and everything just works.

 ### Native
 You can run on windows natively with elixir and erlang.
+But its not really supported, but I have investigated and tried it out.
+These are my findings:

 First install Visual Studio 2022 with Desktop development with C++.